 - (b) LAYOFF OF WORKERS: In accordance with Article V, Section 5.21, the layoff of workers shall apply on a job basis only.
 Employers shall have the right to transfer Employees from job to job.
 Preference shall be given to Group 1.
 Such transfers must be acceptable to the Employee.
 Employees declining transfer shall be granted a RIF.
-Upon notification by the Employer, the Union will refer out another applicant. - (c) NOTIFICATION OF LAYOFF AND TERMINATION: Workers shall be notified one-half (1⁄2) hour before quitting time when they are being terminated and/or being laid off. - (d) EMPLOYEE TERMINATION NOTICES: Contractors are required to complete an Employee Termination Notice on each Employee who permanently leaves their employ.
+Upon notification by the Employer, the Union will refer out another applicant. - (c) NOTIFICATION OF LAYOFF AND TERMINATION: Workers shall be notified one-half (1⁄2) hour before quitting time when they are being terminated and/or being laid off. - complete an Employee Termination Notice on each Employee who permanently leaves their employ.
 Forms will be furnished by the Union.
 These forms are to be filled out in quadruplicate and copies distributed as follows: Original, Employee's copy; 1st copy, Local Union No. 46 office; 2nd copy, Local NECA office; 3rd copy, Employer's file.
 The exact reason for discharge must be noted on the form.
 Every effort will be made to provide the employee with their copy of the termination slip at the time of termination.
 If it is impractical to provide the Employee with their copy, the Employer will ensure that the Union's copy is faxed or emailed to the L.U.
 46 Dispatch Office (or JATC for apprentices) at the time of termination.
 If the Union has not received their copy at the time of termination, the Union will call Puget Sound Chapter, NECA for immediate assistance to get the notice to the Union.
-Terminated Employees will not be referred to another job unless a Termination Notice is completed and distributed in accordance with this clause. - (e) STATEMENT OF EARNINGS AND DEDUCTIONS: An itemized detachable statement on all earnings and deductions shall be attached to each paycheck. - Employer does not have a bank within Washington State, then the Employer shall make arrangements for the Employee to cash the payroll check locally without any cost to the Employee.
+Terminated Employees will not be referred to another job unless a Termination Notice is completed and distributed in accordance with this clause. - (e) STATEMENT OF EARNINGS AND DEDUCTIONS: An itemized detachable statement on all earnings and deductions shall be attached to each paycheck.
+The Employer may email or utilize an electronic portal for Employees to access the earnings and deductions statements. - Employer does not have a bank within Washington State, then the Employer shall make arrangements for the Employee to cash the payroll check locally without any cost to the Employee.
 It is the policy of the Local Union and its members to encourage the utilization of direct deposit of payroll checks (also referred to as Electronic Funds Transfer) when offered by the Employers signatory to this Agreement.
 The Employer may direct deposit the payroll check into the Employee's account, but only with the Employee's prior written consent.
 The Employer may require EFT as a condition of employment as part of their dispatch request.
 However, because of this special condition, members will not receive a checkmark if they pass up the dispatch request.

-Section 3.11 FOREMAN / GENERAL FOREMAN RATIO
+Section 3.11 FOREMAN FOREPERSON / GENERAL FOREMAN FOREPERSON RATIO

-(a) On any job on which four (4) or more Journeymen are employed, a Foreman shall be designated.
-No Foreman shall have more than ten (10) Journeymen per crew.
-When the second Foreman is required, each Employer shall designate a General Foreman.
+(a) On any job on which four (4) or more Journeymen Journey Level Electricians are employed, a Foreman Foreperson shall be designated.
+No Foreman Foreperson shall have more than ten (10) Journeymen Journey Level Electricians per crew.
+When the second Foreman Foreperson is required, each Employer shall designate a General Foreman Foreperson.